Prepare Your Small Business for Cyber Monday

-And remember, it’s not just retail stores but service businesses such as beauty salons and barber shops or restaurants that can reap the benefits of this shopping season (think of gift cards and discounts on services).
+And remember — it’s not just retail stores that see business booming over the holiday weekend!
+Service businesses such as beauty salons and barber shops or restaurants that can reap the benefits of this shopping season (think of gift cards and discounts on services!).

-Here are some handy tips to get you started on the right track:
+With the right preparation, your business can make this holiday season the most successful one yet.
+Here are some handy tips to get you started on the right track!

 - Take time to review your business policies.
 Think of ways to make your customers’ shopping experience feel as easy and secure as possible, such as your return policy.